 What Not to Say

-For those who are adopting/have adopted: “You’ll get pregnant soon!”
+- What not to say to those who are adopting/have adopted: “You’ll get pregnant soon!”

 How do these statements portray God’s sovereignty?
 How do they demonstrate the value and worth of each human as an image bearer of God, especially the worth of adopted children?